neuralgraphdatabases/awesome-logical-query/README.md

 Entities and relations in qualifiers are still legit entities and relations which could be present in main triples.
 Some entities and relations can be found *only* in qualifiers.

-The dataset has only conjunctive queries (projection + intersection), neither union nor negation.
+The WD50K dataset has only conjunctive queries (projection + intersection), neither union nor negation.

 Introduced in [Query Embedding on Hyper-Relational Knowledge Graphs](https://openreview.net/pdf?id=4rLw09TgRw9), ICLR 2022

+The WD50K-NFOL dataset introduced in [NQE: N-ary Query Embedding for Complex Query Answering over Hyper-relational Knowledge Graphs](https://arxiv.org/pdf/2211.13469.pdf)adds unions and negations, as well as possibility of variables at qualifier entity positions. **As of Nov 2022, not openly available)

 <details>
   <summary> Graph </summary>